nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 ![$remark shows up in each entry](../images/add-remark/$Remark.png)

-## Modify `Person` to support a `Remark` field
+## Modify `Patient` to support a `Remark` field

-Since `PersonCard` displays data from a `Person`, we need to update `Person` to get our `Remark` displayed!
+Since `PatientCard` displays data from a `Patient`, we need to update `Patient` to get our `Remark` displayed!

-### Modify `Person`
+### Modify `Patient`

-We change the constructor of `Person` to take a `Remark`.
+We change the constructor of `Patient` to take a `Remark`.
 We will also need to define new fields and accessors accordingly to store our new addition.

-### Update other usages of `Person`
+### Update other usages of `Patient`

-Unfortunately, a change to `Person` will cause other commands to break, you will have to modify these commands to use the updated `Person`!
+Unfortunately, a change to `Patient` will cause other commands to break, you will have to modify these commands to use the updated `Patient`!

 <div markdown="span" class="alert alert-primary">

-:bulb: Use the `Find Usages` feature in IntelliJ IDEA on the `Person` class to find these commands.
+:bulb: Use the `Find Usages` feature in IntelliJ IDEA on the `Patient` class to find these commands.

 </div>